extrasalt/extrasalt.github.io/resume/resume.md

 # Skills

-- Kafka: Built streaming applications with both Scala and Typescript.
+- Built several REST services in Golang, Node.js and a React frontend
-- Kubernetes: Containerized several workloads.
+- Built Kafka streams in both Scala and Typescript.
 - Worked extensively with AWS and Terraform
-- Built several REST services in Golang, Node.js and a React frontend
+- Kubernetes: Containerized several workloads.
-- Public Speaking: Hosted and Presented at several tech events.
+- DevRel: Hosted and Presented at several tech events.
 Involved with Docker, Kubernetes and Go (Golang) community since 2015.
 - Distributed Systems.

 # Professional Experience